 There are a few ways to restore the abruptly closed tabs due to force closure.
 While Chrome provides the button to

-Restoring the tabs only work in normal mode and not in incognito mode.
+Restoring the tabs only works in normal mode, not in incognito mode.
 Restoring the sessions is technically impossible if you are browsing in private mode.

 By default, if Chrome isn’t up and running, its associated apps or extensions aren’t allowed to run in the background.

-However, you may disable this restrictive environment and let the apps function at their total capacity, even if the browser isn’t running in the foreground.
+However, you may disable this restrictive environment and let the apps function at their total capacity.
 This may cause the browser to become slow and unresponsive, but the error will be solved.

 - Launch the Google Chrome browser.